enonic/old-xp-doc/doc/developer/search/indexed-content-properties.rst

   	The content-type name

 x
-  	A property-set containing properties from mixins, also known as xtra data.
-Indexed values depends on the specified mixins.
+  	A property-set containing properties from mixins, also known as extra data.
+Indexed values depend on the specified mixins.